Tony Mendez: Career

 Mendez continued to work as an artist after college.
 He first worked as an illustrator and tool designer for Martin Marietta, a large aerospace firm.
 In 1965, Mendez answered a blind advertisement for a graphic artist.
 He was hired by the CIA and became an espionage artist for the Technical Services Division, where he specialized in identity document forgery and creating disguises.
 He worked as an officer in South Asia, Southeast Asia, and the Middle East, and served in the CIA for 25 years.

 In 1980, in what became known as the Canadian Caper, Mendez travelled to Iran to rescue six American diplomats who had taken refuge at the Canadian embassy, after the United States embassy was overrun in the disruption related to the overthrow of the government.
 Mendez was part of a strategy to exfiltrate the diplomats by passing them off as a Canadian film crew, having received passports and supporting documents from the Canadian Government to identify them as such.
 He was awarded the Intelligence Star on March 12, 1980, for his efforts in leading the rescue mission.

 Marriage and family

 Mendez and his first wife, Karen, had three children together.
 Karen Mendez died of cancer in 1986.
-Their son Ian died in 2010.
-Their son Antonio Tobias Mendez became a sculptor.
+One son, Ian, died in 2010.
+Another son, Antonio Tobias Mendez, became a sculptor.

 In the mid-1980s, Mendez worked with Jonna Hiestand Goeser, also a CIA officer, on rebuilding the U.S. security organization in the Soviet Union and later Russia.
 Following Mendez's retirement in 1990, they married in 1991.
 They had a son together.